the museum in english

 Acquisition : Dépôt de l'Etat en 1811

-Research that has been undertaken over the past few years about the complex genesis of this painting will result in a generously illustrated book, to be accompanied by an audiovisual extra recounting the complete history of this masterpiece. -
+The research undertaken over the past few years regarding the complex genesis of this painting will result in an illustrated book, along with an audiovisual guide recounting the complete history of this masterpiece.

 Auteur : Georges de LA TOUR